SAP-samples/cap-appgyver-covid-certcheck/tutorials/1_SecuritySetup/README.md

 ## Setup an SAP Identity Authentication Service tenant

 >If you don't have an existing SAP Identity Authentication Service tenant in your landscape, please follow the steps in the official [SAP Help](https://help.sap.com/docs/IDENTITY_AUTHENTICATION/6d6d63354d1242d185ab4830fc04feb1/93160ebd2dcb40e98aadcbb9a970f2b9.html?locale=en-US#getting-a-tenant) guide to enable it for this scenario.
-You can check in the **Trust Configuration** of your SAP BTP subaccount if there is an SAP Identity Authentication tenant available for your customer ID and establish the required trust (if not yet done already).
+You can check in the **Trust Configuration** of your SAP BTP subaccount if there is an SAP Identity Authentication Service tenant available for your customer ID and establish the required trust (if not yet done already).
 >![Trust setup](./images/image04.png)

 A default instance of **SAP Identity Services** (Identity Authentication/Identity Provisioning) can be used for free by every **SAP BTP PAYGO** or **CPEA** customer given a few conditions.
 This includes developers signing up for **SAP BTP Free Tier** PAYGO scenarios.
 The free usage covers all setups in which access to or between official SAP solutions (on-premise and cloud) and applications provisioned on SAP BTP is authenticated.
 In case of authentication requirements to **3rd party applications** (not deployed on SAP BTP), an **additional license** is required, where a payment is based on number of logins.
 Please familiarize yourself with the official and latest "SAP Business Technology Platform service description guide" to find more details on free usage allowance.
 The service description guide is the **legal and binding document** when it comes to licensing questions.